finance-330/finance-friend/README.md

-Project for EECS 330 Section 64
+Project for EECS 330 Section 64 Team 1